znx3p0/canary-book/src/examples.md

 If you still don't understand how things work, don't be afraid to take a look at the code, since the codebase is relatively small; Sia is implemented in ~600 sloc, and igcp (the library that provides channels) is implemented in ~900 sloc.

+You can also take a look at the code from SailDB, a key-value in-memory database designed to be extremely simple and performant, but it uses SRPC as a backend for writing services.